hlaueriksson/conductofcode.io/_posts/2017-06-30-managing-content-for-a-jamstack-site-with-netlify-cms.md

 {% gist hlaueriksson/2a6a672b2749c7b1785acc5991f5ee20 summary.html %}

-* Images can be upload directly from the editor to a dedicated folder in the Git repo
+* Images can be uploaded directly from the editor to a dedicated folder in the Git repo
 * The full URL to the image comes from the front matter

 `recipe.html`: